ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 ---
-title: The Addon Manifest (addon.json)
+title: Addon Manifest
 description: In order to tell the addon loader how the addon plans to work, addons use a standard addon.json file located at the root of the addon's folder.
+aliases:
+  - /docs/developing/the-addon-manifest-(addon.json)
 ---
 Addons are located inside the `addons` folder.
 Each addon is inside its own folder as well.
 In order to tell the addon loader how the addon plans to work, addons use a standard `addon.json` file located at the root of the addon's folder.